CpaterCodes/Paleo-Snapshot/README.md

 ```
 As a User
 So that I may be engaged
-I wish to be provided with an image of the genus or species of interest
+I wish to be provided with a thumbnail of the genus or species of interest
-[status: pending]
+[status: complete]
 ```

 ```